 Dominant opticatrophy and Leber hereditary optic neuropathy are inherited disorders caused by abnormal genes.
 Both disorders are uncommon, particularly Leber hereditary optic neuropathy.

 Leber hereditary optic neuropathy is inherited through the mother only because the abnormal genes seem to be located in the mitochondria.
 Mitochondria are structures in cells that provide energy for the cell and have their own internal genes that are inherited from only the mother (see Abnormal Mitochondrial Genes).
-Leber hereditary optic neuropathy is more common among men.
+Leber hereditary optic neuropathy is more common among males.

 In Leber hereditary optic neuropathy, vision loss begins between the ages of 15 and 35.
 Some people have abnormal heart conduction or nervous system function.

 There is no effective treatment.
 Limiting consumption of alcohol, which may affect the mitochondria, and not using tobacco products may help slow the rate of vision loss.

-Last full review/revision November 2012 by James Garrity, MD
+Last full review/revision October 2014 by James Garrity, MD